 Parking Garages at the Port

-There are two main parking garages at Port Everglades.
+There are two main parking garages at Port Everglades that offer covered parking.
 Heron Parking Garage is on the northern side of the port and is used for cruise terminals 2 and 4.
 Terminal 2 is used by Princess Cruises and terminal 4 has recently been transformed into a 2nd home for Disney Cruise Line, having also been used by Carnival Cruise Line.

 Palm Parking Garage is in the southern part of the port and is used for cruise terminals 19, 21, 25, 26, and 29.
 You should always check with your cruise line ahead of time to determine which terminal will be used the day of your cruise, and be mindful that sometimes terminals can change even the day of the cruise.